guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 begin M—↠N = M—↠N
 ```

-When the expression evaluates to nothing, it finishes:
+When the command evaluates to nothing, it finishes:

 ```
 infix 2 _—⇀_
-_—⇀_ : Expr → List ℕ → Set
+_—⇀_ : Command → List ℕ → Set
 L —⇀ xs = L —↠ xs , nothing
 ```

-This is a small lemma that you can concatenate the result of two sequence expressions:
+This is a small lemma that you can concatenate the result of two sequence commands:

 ```
 ,,-sequence : ∀ {M N xs ys}